 All these and other questions require tackling the scale-up process with innovations.
 Such innovations require proven programs with researchers who specialize in understanding scaling complexity and are grounded in local context.
 Research has shown that investments that already had evidence of impact at the time of applications were seven times more likely to scale while those that included development economics researchers were six times more likely to scale than not (Kremer et al. 2019).
 Scaling innovations critically require NGOs with formidable implementation capacity who can bring lived experience and contextual knowledge to mitigate implementation, political economy and other risks and draw on lessons to scale quickly and successfully.

-The partnership is currently undertaking several projects in the areas of climate change, mental health , entrepreneurship and migration.
+The partnership is currently undertaking several projects in the areas of climate change, mental health, and entrepreneurship.
+Please refer to our featured projects for more details.